sherar/k8s-docker-registry-redis/README.md

 docker push registry.wolt.com/busybox:latest
 ```

-## Uninstall
+## Tear down

 ```
 helm uninstall docker-registry
 ```

+## Optional task:

+### The plan
+- Different docker image repositories need to be pruned based on different conditions (latest X images, images starting with PR, keep only semantic releases, etc) and needs to be automated.

+### The Solution
+- Docker Registry Pruner image (https://github.com/tumblr/docker-registry-pruner) takes care of this by passing desired config file and docker-registry URL (See https://github.com/tumblr/docker-registry-pruner/blob/master/config/examples/example.yaml)
+- A Kubernetes CronJob will do the work by calling this image every 12 hours and prune all images matching desired configuration

+### Considerations
+- docker-registry image deletion needs to be enabled.
+This is already done by default in this solution.
+- If using AWS S3 for storage it's easier to do this by just using a clean up Lyfecicle Rule matching a particular object

 # Improvements / Ideas:
+- Added cert-manager for TLS support so it can be used in Production
-- AWS S3 is a better solution for storage as it's cheaper than Persistent Volumes
+- AWS S3 is a better solution for storage as it's cheaper than Persistent Volumes.
+- Using Terraform and/or Ansible could be a potential next step for this soultion, in terms of automation.

 # Comments:
 - For the garbage collect cron job I've set a crontab that performs `garbage-collect` internally in registry container rather than using a Kubernetes CronJob